cache-token/docs/FEES.md

-# Understanding Cache Gold Token Fees
+# Understanding CACHE Gold Token Fees

 ## Storage Fee

-The storage fee is meant to mimic the standard fees paid when storing physical gold in secured vaults.
+The storage fee is meant to mimic the standard fees paid when storing physical gold in vaults.
 The fee is structured on a per annum basis at 25 basis points (0.25%) and is not configurable.

 #### How Storage Fees are Paid

 The storage fee can be paid in three ways:

 1. Transfering tokens to another address.
-2. Transfering any amount of tokens to same address (i.e. the sender and receiver are identical).
+2. Transfering any amount of tokens to same address (i.e. the sender and receiver address are identical).
 3. Making a transaction to call the contract's [payStorageFee()](https://github.com/cache-token/cache-contract/blob/master/contracts/CacheGold.sol#L304) function.

 When sending tokens to another address via the ERC-20 `transfer()` function, any accrued storage fees will automatically be collected. **NOTE:** If the receiving address has a storage fee balance due, the storage fee will automatically be deducted from this address as well (both sender and receiver pay).
-In this way, storage fees are opportunistically collected whenever a user regularly transacts.
-For most cases, users do not have to worry about paying their fees, it will happen naturally through token usage.
+In this way, storage fees are automatically collected whenever a token holder transacts.
+For most cases, token holders do not have to worry about paying their fees, it will happen automatically whenever they send or receive CACHE Gold Tokens.

 If a user is planning to hold their tokens in an address for a long period of time, they may also pay storage fees by sending 0 or more tokens back to their own address (send to self).
 There is no transfer fee when transferring to the same address.
 This will be the easiest way for _most_ users to manually pay storage fees.

 Lastly, for saavy users and exchanges, storage fees can also be paid by constructing a transaction to call the contract function `payStorageFee()`.
-This operation is less complex (less EVM operations) than doing a transfer to the same address, and therefore will require less Gas to execute.
+This operation is less complex (less EVM operations) than doing a transfer to the same address, and therefore will require less gas to execute.

 Each time a storage fee is paid, either explicitly or via transfer, the storage fee clock on the account is reset to 0 days.
-For contract purposes, 1 day is exactly 86,400 seconds, and a year is exactly 365 days.
+For contract purposes, 1 day is exactly 86,400 seconds, and one year is exactly 365 days.

 #### Storage Fee Calculation